 - Seasonable soups

 - Sherpa stew (a delicious bowl of vegetable soup made with local wheat pasta)

 A good meal deserves a great dessert.
 These delicious delicacies differ from place to place but the local pies are always incredibly tasty.
 Try out the homemade apple pies or rice pudding, you will not regret it.
 For an extra snack during the ABC trek via Ghorepani Poon Hill there are enough shops on the way where you can buy; snickers, mars and some other candy bars.
 During your trek 3 cups, a day of tea or coffee are also included, and thirsty trekkers can choose from traditional milk or black coffee or tea.

-To stay hydrated is always important, and Alpine Eco Trek highly recommends to at least drink 2-4 liters of water during the Annapurna Base Camp trek via Poon Hill.
+To stay hydrated is always important, and Alpine Eco Trek highly recommends at least drinking 2-4 liters of water during the Annapurna Base Camp trek via Poon Hill.
 In all the guesthouses and in shops along the trekking trail bottled water can be bought for anywhere between 1 to 3 dollars per liter.
 But we do advise using a minimum of plastic water bottles, as those usually end up being burned or dumped in a landfill, and so destroying the environment.
 During your trek, ample water sources can be found such as manmade taps or natural springs.
-This water can be bottled in your drinking bottle or canister and easily made safe by using a LifeStraw or any type of water purification pills.
+This water can be bottled in your drinking bottle or canister and easily made safe by using a LifeStraw or any type of water purification pill.

 What are the safety and satisfaction of this trek?